ACCESS-NRI/ACCESS-Hive-Docs/docs/model_evaluation/data/sharing/specification.md

 The current draft has the following structure under the current working directory: `<run>/output<xxx>/<realm>/<filename.nc>`

 ### File naming
-ACCESS-ESM1.6 filenames are also still under development
+ACCESS-ESM1.6 filenames are also still under development.

 All information contained in filenames should be present in file metadata attributes.